huijing/huijing.github.io/_posts/2019-05-24-friends-dont-let-friends-implement-dark-mode-alone.md

   outline: 5px auto -webkit-focus-ring-color;
 }
 ```
-Lastly, we need to take into account all the browsers that do not support CSS blend modes, like the pre-Chromium edge browser, for example.
+Lastly, we need to take into account all the browsers that do not support CSS blend modes, like the pre-Chromium Edge browser, for example.

 So wrap all the blend mode related stuff within a feature query and users of those browsers will be none the wiser.
 This is experimental anyway so they're not missing anything.